DHQ: Digital Humanities Quarterly

 [10] ACTION is short for Audio-visual Cinematic Toolbox for Interaction, Organization, and Navigation. http://digitalhumanities.dartmouth.edu/projects/the-action-toolbox/

-[11] In this respect, the SEMIA project also differs in its intent from other initiatives that have been reported on since the writing of this piece; for instance, projects by the Distant Viewing Lab (https://www.distantviewing.org/) at the University of Richmond, reported on in Arnold and Tilton (2019) (focusing on narrative patterns and patterns in photographic style) or at the National Library of the Netherlands, by researchers-in-residence Melvin Wevers and Thomas Smits (on stylistic trends in newspaper visuals) [Wevers and Smits 2020].
+[11] In this respect, the SEMIA project also differs in its intent from other initiatives that have been reported on since the writing of this piece; for instance, projects by the Distant Viewing Lab (https://www.distantviewing.org/) at the University of Richmond, reported on in Taylor and Tilton (2019) (focusing on narrative patterns and patterns in photographic style) or at the National Library of the Netherlands, by researchers-in-residence Melvin Wevers and Thomas Smits (on stylistic trends in newspaper visuals) [Wevers and Smits 2020].

 [15] The project’s full title is: FilmColors: Bridging the Gap Between Technology and Aesthetics.
 It runs until August of 2020. https://filmcolors.org/2015/06/15/erc/